gautamkshitij/smartHome_Rasberypi/README.md

 Deploying these applications for my room (using RasberyPi)

 # What I need
-- Alarm (will save my phone's battery)
+- Alarm (will save my phone's battery).
-- Setting Reminders (similar to my mac, siri --> Add to google calendar)
+- Setting Reminders (similar to my mac, siri --> Add to google calendar).
--